Aeroluna/LunaCoopMod/README.md

 Disruption Web research has been replaced with Flux Vanes.
 Baseline Disruption Web should help increase the value of the first few Corsairs while the Flux Vanes upgrade should help Void Rays feel better to kite with.

 - Added Signifiers, an astral-themed High Templar.
-  - Available after building a Dark Shrine.
+  - Available after building a Templar Archives.
   - Can use Aurora Veil for 50 energy.
     - Grants cloak to friendly units in an area and heals their hitpoints over time for 30 seconds.
   - Can use Astral Storm for 75 energy.
     - Does less damage in a large area than Psionic Storm for 20 seconds.
     - Applies Astral Smolder to enemy units hit, revealing cloaked units, reducing movement speed, and reducing armor.
 This effect stacks up to 4 times.
     - Applies P2, dealing massive damage.
-  - Can use Fading Star after researching at a Dark Shrine.
+  - Can use Fading Star after researching at a Templar Archives.
     - Grants super cloak, 50% increased movement speed, and ignores collision for 4 seconds.
     - Can be autocast when damaged.
   - Argus Crystal additionally grants Signifiers full energy.
+  - Dark Archon upgrades moved to Templar Archives.

 A cut unit from the LOTV campaign reimagined.
 Astral Storm provides detection outside of Oracles.
 Aurora Veil massively helps non-cloaked units like Stalkers, Centurions, Dark Archons, and Void Rays benefit from Vorazun's stealth perks and makes them viable.
 The addition of a damaging spellcaster also helps improve the value of increased energy regeneration from Vorazun's level 15 perk.